gabriel-stackhouse/plex-audio-subtitle-switcher/readme.md

 [pyreadline](https://github.com/pyreadline/pyreadline), if running on Windows.

 **Note:** As of this writing, the version of python-plexapi on the pip repository is out of date and unsupported by this script.
-So, we must install the version directly from github.
+So we must install the version directly from github.
 Ensure that git is installed before you run the command below.

 Install on Windows: